The BlackBerry brand is one of the most well known and recognisable brands in the mobile market, right next to Apple’s iPhone series.

 The same update also allowed for the Amazon Appstore to be loaded on BB10 devices (rather than Google's Play Store for Android phones).
 Android applications can be downloaded and installed directly through the Amazon Appstore.

-RIM were traditionally seen as very competent at releasing new versions of the BlackBerry OS that provided relevant improvements and also providing upgrades to users with an older version.
+RIM was traditionally seen as very competent at releasing new versions of the BlackBerry OS that provided relevant improvements and also providing upgrades to users with an older version.

 Legacy BlackBerry OS version numbers go up to 7, found on some devices released in 2011 and all those released through 2012.
 Few older OS 6 devices can be upgraded to 7.
 The original BlackBerry PlayBook range used "BlackBerry Tablet OS", built from code obtained by the acquisition of software company QNX.
 This was the basis for the development of BlackBerry 10.